microsoft/pxt-arcade/docs/developer/images.md

 }
 ```

 If a `"palette"` entry already exists, it's possible that a another palette was applied previously in the Color Palette editor.
 You can set a new palette by overwriting the previous entry.
 You will have 15 colors that you set for color entries `1` - `15`.
 The first color, entry `0`, is reserved for transparency and can remain set as `#000000`.
-Be certain that there **exactly** 16 color entries, the first is the transparency color and the other 15 colors are the custom colors.
+Be certain that there are **exactly** 16 color entries, the first is the transparency color and the other 15 colors are the custom colors.

 ### Changing the palette at runtime